jadesoftwarenz/JADE-Google-Analytics/README.md

 ## Frequently Asked Questions
 **Q.** Can I contribute to or change these schemas?
 > The schemas contained in this repository are for demonstration purposes and as such are not open to pull requests.
-However, you are welcome to create a fork and make changes to your own copy, subject to our license ([LICENSE.txt](LICENSE.txt))
+However, you are welcome to create a fork and make changes to your own copy, subject to our license ([LICENSE](LICENSE))

 ## License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details